estuary/docs/overview-intro.rst

 Estuary is a distributed system and transformations are often run by many parallel "runners".
-Pure functions -- having no state -- are easy to scale up and down, and Estaury automatically manages their parallelism.
+Pure functions -- having no state -- are easy to scale up and down, and Estuary automatically manages their parallelism.

 Closures also run in parallel, but the output of a closure may depend on the current record as well as *all previous input records* of the closure.
 For